dasarpai/old.dasarpai.github.io/_dsblog/2023-05-03-Business-Usecases-of-GPT.md

  - Waymark made video creation accessible and easy for anyone, their product research showed that two out of three people still struggled with what to say in those videos.
  - Their copywriters had created industry-based video scripts for top industries, but they often proved too vague and required a lot of customer input.
 Waymark started to solve this problem with a proprietary script-writing feature, but the results were still too generic for many businesses.
 As Waymark’s business grew and their customer base diversified, the challenge only grew more complex.
  - Our power users were spending too much time editing scripts, and other users would simply give up altogether.

+## MakemyTrip
+- MakeMyTrip is introducing voice-assisted booking in Indian languages.
+The feature has been embedded into the landing page of the platform and has to be activated before use.
+For this, MakeMyTrip is adopting ChatGPT-like generative AI, for which it has collaborated with Microsoft.
+- GPT technology, will analyse specific user requirements and sift through thousands of options, to recommend, customize and book holiday packages

+## Koo - (India’s rival to Twitter)
+- Integrated ChatPT on the platform to assist users in creating posts in different languages.
+- Using ChatGPT internally, mostly on the back-end to “deeply integrate” some engineering practices
+- GPT will help in making things faster at a lower cost

+## Plum (Employee health insurance)
+- Rolled out 'PolicyGPT', an AI chatbot built atop OpenAI's GPT-3.5 API.
+- It helps clients in getting a faster resolution for policy-related queries, eliminating the need for a customer service team.
+- The company still has a smaller team of human agents for due diligence as the application is only 96.3 per cent accurate at the moment.

+## Securnonix
+- Employing generative AI technologies like ChatGPT, as they can cut down on not just employee pay-cheques but also office space, transportation and social security benefits.

 ## Other Powerful Applications
  In General Other companies can use GPT for usecases like
  1. Idea Generation and Brainstorming